 Planning a beach wedding

-In Beach Weddings by Ande Tongco
+In Beach Weddings by Emily Russ

 Beach weddings offer the quintessential relaxed and romantic experience.
 That magic combination of sun, sea, and sand spells holiday fun — no wonder beach weddings often spill over into wedding weekends!
 However, pulling off a flawless event requires an extra layer of planning (looking at you, ocean breeze).
 So, if you want to exchange your vows by the sea, here are some top tips to make everything run a little bit more smoothly …